 Public Participation Task Force

 On June 2, 2014 the Public Participation Task Force presented its final recommendations to the City Council.
-Recommendations are being discussed through Council work sessions.
+Although the task force itself has been disbanded since they have completed their work, recommendations are being discussed through Council work sessions.

 COUNCIL GOAL: "By December 2014, the Council will revise its processes and structures into a more effective and efficient citizen engagement program to develop diverse future leaders, enhance communication between citizens and the Council, help connect citizens to each other to strengthen community and neighborhoods, and utilize the expertise of citizen volunteers in solving community problems."